What we do:

 What we don’t do:

 - We don’t use particle board or MDF (medium density fiberboard) in the construction of the cabinets.
-We use 3/4″ domestic maple plywood for any structural parts of the cabinets.
+We use 3/4″ maple or birch plywood for any structural parts of the cabinets.
 We may use MDF or particle board material for some door styles when it is a better choice or when that is the only available choice with certain veneers.
 We recommend MDF(door quality) for painted slab doors since MDF gives a better quality finish than edge banded plywood doors and drawer fronts.
-We use edge banded plywood doors for stained wood doors, like maple, cherry or walnut, etc.
+We use edge banded plywood doors for stained wood doors, like maple, cherry, or walnut, etc.

 - We don’t use hot melt glue on our cabinet boxes.